eliheuer/gftools/README.md

 ### Requirements and Dependencies

-These tools are intended to work with Python 2.7 systems.
+These tools are intended to work with Python 3.
-While these tools may work with Python 3.x, if so, that's a happy accident.
-Pull Requests welcome! :)

 These tools depend on the submodule `GlyphsInfo`.
 Make sure the submodule is up to date by running: